jrgroves/ECON691/week_one.md

 ## Project Management

+To run an effective project, be it research or homework, you need to be organized.
+Organization also helps you work with others and remember what you did and why when you revisit a project either an hour or a year after you started it.
+Organization also helps you should you need to prove or verify your work either to a professor or a journal when you submit for publication.
+This later issue, that of reproducability, is becoming even more important given the number of cases of academic misconduct being uncovered, even among Nobel Prize winners.
+We are going to organize our project in `R Studio` and then back it up in a GitHub Repository for both protection and for easier remote access by ourselves or co-workers.
+We start the process in reverse however.

 ### Create Repository on GitHub

 A Repository is a place on the GitHub cloud where you can keep relevant files for any given project.
 I advise that you create a Repository for any and every project you work on as it will allow you to both maintain version control and ensure everything is located in one place and has a backup.
 While there are several ways to start a repository, we will utilize the GitHub page to start.